How much does invoice factoring cost for SMBs?

 1.2 - The concept of “reverse factoring”

-Unlike traditional factoring, which concerns customer invoices, in this case the operation involves financing accounts payable.
+Unlike traditional factoring, which concerns customer invoices, reverse factoring involves financing accounts payable.
 This makes sense when (A) needs to pay a supplier (B) quickly, but doesn't have the cash.

 This time, it's the supplier (B) who assigns their receivable from the business customer (A) to a financing organisation (C).
 In exchange, this factor (C) pays the outstanding sum to the supplier (B), in place of the company (A).
 (A) then reimburses the factor (C) when the invoice is due.
 This operation is organised at the request of company (A), not the supplier (B).
 This is why the operation is reversed.